Skip to content

 vega-api

 The FastAPI HTTP service.
-It handles all user-facing requests: authentication, project/repository management, scan creation, and reading findings and events.
+Handles all user-facing requests: authentication, project/repository management, scan creation, finding triage, billing, GitHub integration.

-An isolated container that runs exactly one scan and then exits.
-It downloads the source snapshot from S3, runs the v16 scan engine, writes findings and events to the database, and uploads artifacts to S3.
+An ephemeral container that runs exactly one scan phase (plan/audit/verify) and exits.
+Downloads the source snapshot, runs the vega-core scan engine, writes findings and events to Postgres, uploads artifacts to S3.

 vega-llm-proxy

-An internal proxy between scan runners and the AI provider (e.g., OpenAI).
+An internal proxy between scan runners and the AI provider.
 Runners never hold the raw provider API key — they get a short-lived scan-scoped token from the proxy.
 The proxy enforces per-scan usage limits.

 vega-maintenance

-A task definition for one-off jobs: running database migrations, cleaning up stale artifacts, etc.
+A task definition for one-off jobs: running database migrations, cleaning up stale artifacts, reconciling stuck scans.

 The scan engine submodule.
-It takes a source root and a threat profile, plans which parts of the code to audit, runs Codex (an AI CLI tool) on each component, and streams events back to the backend.
+It takes a source root, plans which parts of the code to audit, runs Codex (an AI CLI tool) on each component, and streams events back to the backend via EngineEventSink.

 Infrastructure terms (AWS)